Finding Balance: The Intersection of Hormones, Parenthood, and Mental Health

 PMDD is often underdiagnosed and misunderstood.
 How does it intersect with neurotypes such as ADHD and Autism?

 PMDD and neurodivergence often amplify one another.
-Many women with ADHD or Autism are more sensitive to hormonal shifts, and PMDD symptoms such as mood swings, irritability, or sensory overwhelm.
+Many women with ADHD or Autism are more sensitive to hormonal shifts, and PMDD symptoms such as mood swings, irritability, or sensory overwhelm can be intensified.
 Sometimes we see that the luteal phase can worsen executive function challenges or sensory sensitivities that are already present.

 What are some effective approaches to managing PMDD, especially when it coexists with other mental health or neurodiversity?